Influencing career advice

 Careers New Zealand website

 - Employers' Toolkit - good tools and advice to get smarter about engaging and hiring young people

-- Contact our Employer and Education team to get help
+- Contact our Education to Employment team to get help